 Which leads me to our next heartbreak…

-5. When your client chooses a competitor over you for a retainer
+5. When your client chooses a competitor for a retainer

 Bummer!
 What do they have that you don’t have?
 You know you have the right candidate database to do the best job, so pitch to prove it.